Everest Base Camp Trek Map

 The final part of your trek will take you to Gorak Shep, the last stop before Everest Base Camp.
 From here, you will walk over rocky terrain to reach the base camp, where you can see the mighty Everest up close.
 After celebrating your achievement, you will return to Gorak Shep and hike to Kala Patthar the next morning.
 This is the best place to see the sunrise over Everest.
 The golden light on the snow-covered peaks is a view you will never forget.

 After enjoying the views, you will start your journey back down.
 You will follow the same route and stay in the same villages.
 The return journey will feel easier as you descend to lower altitudes.
 Once you reach Lukla, you will take a flight back to Kathmandu, carrying unforgettable memories of the Everest Base Camp trek.
 Besides the classic route, you can also choose other options.
-The map of the Everest Base Camp Trek includes all these routes that lead to the view of Everest.
+The map of the Everest Base Camp Trek includes all the roads that lead to views of Everest.

 However, both treks can be quite challenging, with an increase in the number of days, more steep ascends, and more high-altitude passes.